See You Again

 "See You Again" is a song by American rapper Wiz Khalifa featuring American singer-songwriter Charlie Puth.
 Produced by Puth, DJ Frank E and Andrew Cedar, who also co-wrote the song with Khalifa, the song was commissioned for the soundtrack of the 2015 film Furious 7 as a tribute to Fast & Furious actor Paul Walker, who died in a single-vehicle crash on November 30, 2013.
-The song was released on March 10, 2015, as the soundtrack's lead single.
+The song was released on March 10, 2015, before Furious 7 was released, as the soundtrack's lead single.
 It was later included as a bonus track on the international release of Puth's debut album, Nine Track Mind (2016).

 "See You Again" became both artists' biggest single to date.
 It spent 12 non-consecutive weeks atop the US Billboard Hot 100, tying with Eminem's "Lose Yourself" for the second longest-running rap number-one single in the country behind Lil Nas X's "Old Town Road", and topped the UK Singles Chart for two consecutive weeks.
 It also reached number one in several other countries including Australia, Austria, Canada, Germany, Ireland, New Zealand and Switzerland.
 The song held the record for the most-streamed track in a single day on Spotify in the United States, until it was surpassed by One Direction's "Drag Me Down".
 It set the record for most streams in a single week worldwide, and in the United Kingdom also in a single week.

 The music video was the most-viewed video on YouTube from July 10 to August 4, 2017.
 "See You Again" received three nominations at the 58th Annual Grammy Awards: Song of the Year, Best Pop Duo/Group Performance and Best Song Written for Visual Media.
 It was also shortlisted for the Song of the Year for the BBC Music Awards and was nominated for Best Original Song at the 73rd Golden Globe Awards.
 "See You Again" was the best selling-song of 2015 worldwide, with combined sales and track-equivalent streams of 20.9 million units according to IFPI.
-It is certified Diamond by the RIAA, and is one of the most-streamed songs on Spotify ever, with over 2.2 billion streams.
+It is certified Diamond by the Recording Industry Association of America (RIAA), and is one of the most-streamed songs on Spotify ever, with over 2.5 billion streams.

 Writing and development

 Chris Brown (left) and Eminem (right) were two of the artists originally enlisted to perform the song.

-"See You Again" was written by DJ Frank E, Charlie Puth, Wiz Khalifa, and Andrew Cedar.
-It was produced by DJ Frank E, Charlie Puth, and Andrew Cedar, with mixing provided by Manny Marroquin.
+"See You Again" was written by DJ Frank E, Charlie Puth, Wiz Khalifa, Andrew Cedar, Dann Hume, Phoebe Cockburn, and Joshua Karl Simon Hardy.
+It was produced by DJ Frank E, Charlie Puth, Andrew Cedar, Kevin Weaver, and Mike Caren with mixing provided by Manny Marroquin.
 Frank E and Puth were approached by their publishing company, Artist Publishing Group, to develop a melody that could pay tribute to actor Paul Walker for the film Furious 7 (2015); Artist Publishing Group then set up a first-time studio session for Puth with DJ Frank E at a studio in Los Angeles.